Strategy and Vision

 The University of Lincoln prides itself on leading the sector for student engagement within its teaching and learning and research.

-Student as Producer is the underlying principle of student engagement at the University, encouraging students to be active participants in the strategic direction of the institution as well enabling real project experience.
+is the underlying principle of student engagement at the University, encouraging students to be active participants in the strategic direction of the institution as well enabling real project experience.

 The Student Engagement Strategy is the supporting documentation to encourage students to be active participants in developing University strategy, projects and research.